gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Start-AIPScannerDiagnostics.md

 ```

 ### CommonParameters
-This cmdlet supports the common parameters:
+This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.

-- Debug
-- ErrorAction
-- ErrorVariable
-- InformationAction
-- InformationVariable
-- OutVariable
-- OutBuffer
-- PipelineVariable
-- Verbose
-- WarningAction
-- WarningVariable

-For more information, see [About CommonParameters](/powershell/module/microsoft.powershell.core/about/about_commonparameters).
+For more information, see [about_CommonParameters](/powershell/module/microsoft.powershell.core/about/about_commonparameters).

 ## INPUTS